High-tech component for lithium-ion batteries

 Innovation

 The silicon-carbon composite developed by PCC SE and Fraunhofer ISE significantly increases both the energy density and the fast-charging capability of lithium-ion batteries.
-The novel material thus enables a significant increase in battery capacity and therefore also much longer journey times without charging stops in automotive applications.
+The new composite material thus enables a substantial increase in battery capacity and, as a result, much longer drives without charging stops in automotive applications.

 Objective of PCC: